 7.2.1 Executive Councillors shall be members of the RPSTA on a continuing contract.

-7.2.2 If an Executive Councillor is elected to serve on the Executive of the STF, that STF Executive member shall resign his or herhis or her position on the RPSTA Executive Council upon commencement of STF Executive duties.
+7.2.2 If an Executive Councillor is elected to serve on the Executive of the STF, that STF Executive member shall resign his or her their position on the RPSTA Executive Council upon commencement of STF Executive duties.

 7.2.3 All positions on Executive Council are for two-year terms.